ncatlab/nlab-content/pages/17138.md

   \,.
 $$

-If so, then this means that $E$ is sufficiently "spread out" with respect to the maps in $C$.
-More generally one considers this extension problem fiberwise, i.e. with both $E$ and $Y$ (hence also $X$) equipped with a map to some base space $B$.
+If such extensions exists, it means that $E$ is sufficiently "spread out" with respect to the maps in $C$.
+More generally one considers this extension problem fiberwise, i.e. with both $E$ and $Y$ (hence also $X$) equipped with a map to some base space $B$:

 +-- {: .num_defn #RightLiftingProperty}